comp195/senior-project-spring-2022-password-manager/README.md

 not be as feature-rich as other options, it will be easily pilotable by a new user.
 The application is primarily targetted at Windows and will be built using Python.

+The program supports symmetric encryption.
+This ensures that the output file will be unable to be decrypted unless the key file accompanies it.

 # Project Components
 Project currently uses the following libraries:
 1. TKinter